Murder of Derk Wiersum: Victim

 Derk Wiersum was born on 30 August 1975 in Amsterdam.
-He started his study legal education with criminal law as a specialization at the University of Groningen in 1995.
+He started his legal education with criminal law as a specialization at the University of Groningen in 1995.
 He was sworn in as a lawyer in 2003.
 He started his career at Van Gessel Advocaten.
 After ten years he started a law firm together with Bart Stapert.
 In 2017 he started working at Blaauw Advocaten.
 Wiersum started his own law firm in March 2019.
 He also worked as a deputy judge at the Breda court.
 In recent years before his death, Wiersum has focused primarily on serious and organized crime.
 Besides his work as lawyer and judge, he was treasurer for Stichting Rechtshulp Terdoodveroordeelden, a now defunct anti-death penalty organisation that provided international legal assistance to convicts who had been sentenced to death, and he worked as a lawyer for the Dutch & Detained foundation, which provides independent legal advice to Dutch nationals who are detained abroad.

-Derk Wiersum was married with Arjette Wiersum, they had two children together.
+Derk Wiersum was married to Arjette Wiersum, and they had two children together.